pypa/pip/docs/reference/pip_install.rst

 Comments are stripped *before* line continuations are processed.

-Additionally, the following Package Index Options are supported:
+The following options are supported:

   *  :ref:`-i, --index-url <--index-url>`
   *  :ref:`--extra-index-url <--extra-index-url>`